nroutasuo/level13/README.md

 ## Code Overview

 The project uses [jQuery](https://jquery.com/), [Require.js](http://requirejs.org/), and [Ash.js](https://github.com/brejep/ash-js) and is structured according to an entity system framework into entities, components and systems.
-The playable version lives on the **gh-pages** branch whereas **master** may contain untested and and unbalanced features.
+The playable version lives on the **gh-pages** branch whereas **master** may contain untested and unbalanced features.

 ### Entities and Components